 - Your capsule images will need to include a readable product title or logo.

-You can learn more about our guidelines in the Graphical Assets documentation.
+You can learn more about our guidelines in the Graphical Assets - Overview documentation.

 - Your screenshots must only contain gameplay.
 This means avoid using concept art, pre-rendered cinematic stills, or images that contain awards, marketing copy, or written product descriptions.